folio-org/okapi/doc/security.md

 the database module to retrieve it.
 In order to do that, it needs to have a permission to read the motd from the database.

-2.1) The UI makes a request to Okapi with some extra headers.
+2.1) The UI makes a request to Okapi with some extra headers:
  * GET http://folio.org/okapi/motd
  * X-Okapi-Tenant: ourlib
  * X-Okapi-Token: xxxxx

-2.2) Okapi receives the request.
+2.2) Okapi receives the request:
- * It checks that we know about tenant "ourlib"
+ * It checks that we know about tenant "ourlib".
  * It builds a list of modules that serve /motd, and that are enabled for "ourlib".
  * This list will typically consist of two modules: first "auth", and then the actual "motd" module.
- * Okapi notes that the request contains a X-Okapi-Token.
+ * Okapi notes that the request contains an X-Okapi-Token.
 It saves the token for future use, as before.
  * Okapi looks at the moduleDescriptors for these modules and checks what permissions are required and desired.
 The auth module has no need for any